veremey/koloa/README.md

 # KOLOA RUM CO.

-## If you want to add changes to this project please folow this steps
+If you want to add changes to this project, please folow this steps

 ## Installation